Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/admin/dns/create-dns-records-at-aws.md

 ## <a name="add-a-txt-record-for-verification"></a>Agregar un registro TXT para verificación

-Antes de utilizar el dominio con Microsoft, tenemos que asegurarnos de que sea el propietario.
-Si puede iniciar sesión en la cuenta en el registrador de dominio y crear el registro DNS, Microsoft sabrá que es el propietario del dominio.
+Before you use your domain with Microsoft, we have to make sure that you own it.
+Your ability to log in to your account at your domain registrar and create the DNS record proves to Microsoft that you own the domain.

 > [!NOTE]
-> Este registro se usa exclusivamente para verificar si se es el propietario de un dominio; no afecta a nada más.
-Puede eliminarlo más adelante, si lo desea.
+> This record is used only to verify that you own your domain; it doesn't affect anything else.
+You can delete it later, if you like.

 1. Para empezar, vaya a su página de dominios en AWS a través de [este vínculo](https://console.aws.amazon.com/route53/home).
-Se le pedirá que inicie sesión primero.
+Se le pedirá que inicie sesión primero .

 1. En la página de aterrizaje, en **Dominios**, seleccione **Dominios registrados**.